fnxL/generalized-media-scraper/README.md

         }
     },
     articles: {
-        listItem: '[role=article]' // maybe select all those nodes which have attribute role=article
+        listItem: '[role=article]', // maybe select all those nodes which have attribute role=article
         data: {
             // again you can define any type of data you want
             articleNumber: ".article-number"